We Explain Technology

 These days, he is focused on his role running the business side of the house and building the Moka publishing platform that powers the HTG family of sites, including Review Geek.

-Prior to starting How-To Geek, Lowell spent 15 years working in the IT field doing consulting, cybersecurity, database management, and programming.
-The last decade of his previous career, however, was largely spent doing business automation for large corporations.
+Before starting How-To Geek, Lowell spent 15 years working in the IT field doing consulting, cybersecurity, database management, and programming.
+The last decade of his previous career, however, was spent mainly doing business automation for large corporations.
 The e-commerce integrations he created are still being used to automate billions of dollars worth of transactions today.
 Read Full Bio »

 Managing Partner and CFO

 Erik Wang is a veteran in the online publishing space.
 He has over 15 years of experience with a strong focus in the areas of advertising, affiliate marketing, and SEO.
 He is instrumental in the monetization of the How-To Geek and establishing strategic partnerships to further the company’s growth.